 The two most famous botanical parks in Funchal that are worth visiting are Monte Palace Tropical Gardens and Madeira Botanical Garden.

-Both are beautiful, both are different from each other, both offer an amazing view of Funchal.
-In the city center you will also find Municipal Garden and Santa Catarina Park open to everyone.
+Both are beautiful, both are different, both offer an amazing view of Funchal.
+In the city centre you will also find Municipal Garden and Santa Catarina Park open to everyone.
 Apart from them, there are several other gardens and parks on the island.
 Many hotels on the island pride itself on its beautiful gardens.

 #5 Swim in a lava pool